 Skip to main content

 Whatever your age, size or shape it’s important to take care of your breasts.
-Many women experience a number of changes in their breasts during their monthly cycle and it is important that you learn to notice normal changes throughout the month so that you feel more confident about noticing any changes and abnormalities.
+Many women experience a number of changes in their breasts during their monthly cycle.

+It is important that you learn to notice normal changes throughout the month so that you feel more confident about noticing any changes and abnormalities.
 By making your self-check-up part of your normal routine, you’ll catch any changes quickly.
 We recommend checking your boobs monthly, but work out what’s best for you, and you’re more likely to stick to it!

-How to examine your breasts
+How to check your breasts

 Feel each breast and the area around your breasts, your armpits and up to your collarbone.
 Some people find it easiest to do this in the shower with soapy hands.